First model with scikit-learn#

 target_predicted = model.predict(data)

+a predictor.
 We can illustrate the prediction mechanism as follows:

 Letβs now have a look at the computed predictions.
-For the sake of simplicity, we will look at the five first predicted targets.
+For the sake of simplicity, we look at the five first predicted targets.

 target_predicted[:5]